RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | friendRequestId  | Number     | friend request id.

 ## GoodReads.getFriendRequests
-Returns a XML with the current user's friend requests.
+Returns a XML with the current user's friend requests 'using OAuth.
 You'll need to register your app (required).

 | Field            | Type       | Description
 |------------------|------------|----------